- Identify pictures of winter and summer

 Step 5: Have each student select an article of clothing.

-Step 6: Split the class in half and have the students who selected a winter clothing item sit at the tables.
-The other students may go to a center.
-Hand each student a sheet of writing paper.
-The students should write these words: "In the winter, I wear ____________."
+Step 6: Have the students who selected a winter clothing item sit at the tables.
+(The other students may go to a center or do another activity.)
+Hand each winter-clothing student a sheet of writing paper and have them write these words: "In the winter, I wear ____________."
 Have them sound out and write the name of the article of clothing that they selected in the space provided.

-Step 8: Have all the students come back to their seats.
-Give each student a picture of his or her face and glue it to the top of the writing paper.
+Step 8: Have all the students go back to their seats.
+Give each student a picture of his or her face and have them glue the photos to the tops of the writing paper.
 Have the students draw self-portraits of themselves wearing the article of clothing that they chose.

 Step 9: Display the Winter/Summer T-chart, which students can reference to add details to their pictures, such as a snowfall for winter or a bright sun for summer.

 - Could the students differentiate between winter and summer?